 Hence, regression analysis by John Donne predicts the outcome of his relationship with his beloved in the first stanza of “A Valediction: Of Weeping”.

-Another conceit, which the Donne has used, is of “globe”.
+Another conceit, which Donne has used, is of “globe”.
 We, in the analysis of the first stanza of “A Valediction: Of Weeping” have understood that tears are useless.
 In order to clear this uselessness, John Donne has used this specific conceit in the second stanza of the poem.
 A globe, for instance, is useless until a painter paints it.
 It is the case with Donne’s tears; they have no value until they comprise the image of his beloved.
 His tears are the world of both lovers.

 Donne may have talked about the unfaithful nature of women but in this poem, his mood is different.
 He talks just about their loyalty.
 When a woman loves a man, his life becomes joyful.
 This joy limits his world and he finds peace only in that world.
-John Donne is away from his beloved but he knows that his memories are with him; therefore, weeping is not the solution.
+John Donne is away from his beloved but he knows that her memories are with him; therefore, weeping is not the solution.
 When tears are shed, peace of mind is destroyed.

 Exemplification of the poet, in this poem, is very beautiful and reveals

 Style of the poem is simple.
-Although John Donne has used farfetched conceits yet they are self-explanatory.
+Although John Donne has used far-fetched conceits yet they are self-explanatory.
 Readers can observe John Donne’s contribution to metaphysical poetry in this poem.
 The theme of the poem is parting and mood of the poet is loving.
 He wants the company of his wife.
 For the time being, she is away from him yet he knows that she is with him as her memories are with the poet.
 As far as lyrics of the poem are concerned, they are extraordinary but every lyric is colloquial.
 Donne’s tone is conversational.
 Readers observe no complexity in the whole poem.
 In short, after careful analysis, the readers can say that “A Valediction: Of Weeping” is remarkable metaphysical poem of John Donne.